taylormitchell/ankify_roam/README.md

 ## Getting Started

 ### 1. Ankify Roam

-In Roam, tag blocks which you want to import to anki with #ankify:
+Define a card by adding the #ankify tag.
+By default the block will be converted into a Basic card with the block content on the front and it's children on the back:

 - What is the capital of France? #ankify
     - Paris

-If the tagged block includes cloze deletion, then it'll become a Cloze card.
+You can also create cloze deletions with curly brackets.
+If the block tagged with #ankify has any cloze deletions, then it'll be converted to a Cloze card.
 You can explicitely define the cloze ids or have ankify_roam infer them.
 Here's an example of cloze markup in Roam and what it becomes in Anki:

 <table width=500px>
 <tr>
     <td>
-        <div>{1:Paris} is the capital and most populous city of {2:France}, with a estimated population of {2,148,271} residents as of {2020}, in an area of {105} square kilometres #ankify</div>
+        <div>{1:Paris} is the capital and most populous city of {2:France}, with a estimated population of {2,148,271} residents #ankify</div>
     </td>
 </tr>
 <tr>